Today’s Reading: Mark 9:1-29

 The disciples of Jesus Christ had no idea that they were about to enter a valley – they were about to go through a low-point with Christ.
-Things with Jesus seemed to be going so well – he had performed miracles – walking on the water, feeding the 5000.
+Things with Jesus seemed to be going so well, he had performed miracles, walking on the water, feeding the 5000.
 He had been surrounded by crowds of people, listening to his parables.
 It was easy to be a disciple of Jesus at that time.
-There was no doubt that this was the Son of God, the Savior of the world.
+There was no doubt that this was the Son of God, the Saviour of the world.
 The disciples were experiencing one high-point after another with Jesus.

 But right around the corner loomed the valley of the shadow of death.
 The crowds would soon turn against Jesus.
 He’d be betrayed, and arrested, and tortured, and publicly condemned, and executed in the most shameful way known to man at that time.
 The valley was right around the corner.
 The disciples would be filled with fear and doubt that Jesus was the Son of God.
 Soon, it would be very difficult to be a disciple of Christ.

 The American evangelist Dwight L. Moody told the story about a Christian woman who was always bright and cheerful and optimistic, even though she was confined to her room because of an illness.
 She lived in an attic apartment on the fifth floor of an old, rundown building.
-A friend decided to visit her one day and brought along another woman – a person of great wealth.
+A friend decided to visit her one day and brought along another woman of great wealth.
 Since there was no elevator, the two ladies began the long climb upward.
 When they reached the second floor, the well-to-do woman commented, “What a dark and filthy place!”
 Her friend replied, “It’s better higher up.”
-When they arrived at the third floor landing, the remark was made: “Things look even worse here.”
-Again the reply: “It’s better higher up.”
-Finally they reached the attic level, where they found the bedridden saint of God.
+When they arrived at the third-floor landing, the remark was made: “Things look even worse here.”
+Again, the reply: “It’s better higher up.”
+Finally, they reached the attic level, where they found the bedridden saint of God.
 A smile on her face radiated the joy that filled her heart.